invest-composer/composer-trade-mcp/README.md

    <div align="center">
      <img src="https://github.com/user-attachments/assets/dd4d2828-6bfd-4db5-9fe0-6a78694f87c6" alt="CleanShot 2025-06-25 at 14 35 15@2x" width="500">
    </div>
+1. Depending on how you installed the Composer MCP server, do the following:
+    1. If you installed via `composer-trade-mcp.dxt`:
+        - Go to Claude > Settings > Extensions > Composer MCP Server > Configure
+        - Add your API Key and Secret
+    1. If you installed via `claude_desktop_config.json`:
-1. Modify your `claude_desktop_config.json` to include your API key and secret:
+        - Modify your `claude_desktop_config.json` to include your API key and secret:
 ```
 {
   "mcpServers": {